CursedHardware/at-manual/content/docs/quectel/gnss-commands/gnss-at-commands.md

 Meanwhile, before injecting gpsOneXTRA data, gpsOneXTRA time must be injected first by **AT+QGPSXTRATIME**.

-Before operating **AT+QGPSXTRADATA** command, you should store the valid gpsOneXTRA data into RAM or UFS of the mudule (recommended to save it to RAM).
+Before operating **AT+QGPSXTRADATA** command, you should store the valid gpsOneXTRA data into RAM or UFS of the module (recommended to save it to RAM).

 After operating this command successfully, gpsOneXTRA data can be deleted.